 Data-dominated domains are intensive both in theory and in application.
-Many positions involve creating mathematical and artificial intelligence models, which in turn require in-depth knowledge of machine learning, statistics, probability, and linear algebra.
-Because of this, most data-domain jobs have a demand for applicants with at least a master’s degree.
+Many positions involve creating mathematical and artificial intelligence models, requiring in-depth knowledge of machine learning, statistics, probability, and linear algebra.
+Due to this, most data-domain jobs have a demand for applicants with at least a master’s degree.

-However, this accreditation is not necessarily true for data engineers.
+However, this prerequisite is not necessarily true for data engineers.
 Due to the high demand for the role, most data engineers do not have a master’s degree, as they can find work after their bachelor’s degree.
-It is also not unheard of to encounter data engineers with no bachelor’s, albeit these are few in number.
-As such, for most, a master’s in data engineering is an unchartered domain.
-In this article, let’s explore what a master’s in data engineering entails and if it’s a good venture for you.

 These topics follow the essential data engineering skills you might have learned during your bachelor’s degree.
 For example, most BS in Data Engineering, Data Science, or Computer Science programs offer at least a background (or the fundamental skills) to automate and create a robust ETL process.